 Tip 7) CLEANSE TO PURGE TOXINS & PREVENT CRAVINGS

-You can lose up to 10 pounds with my Reset Cleanse, too.
+You can lose up to 10 pounds in just 7 day with my Reset Cleanse, too.
 I always do a mini Reset for 3 days after the Thanksgiving weekend to drop weight, boost immunity & digestion, and flatten my stomach out.

-I recommend it because it helps boost immunity & metabolism to help you reverse and continue to avoid holiday weight gain and illness, too.
+I recommend it because it helps boost immunity & metabolism to help you reverse damage done and avoid holiday weight gain and illness, too.